logan-anderson/logan.codes/content/blog/you-need-suspense.md

 export default Spinner;
 ```

-This is great and next.js will automatically show a loading spinner while the data is being fetched.
+In this example, Next.js will automatically show a loading spinner while the data is being fetched.

 <video autoplay loop muted="true">
   <source src="/img/loading_spinner_nextjs.mov" type="video/mp4" />
 </video>

-At the same time this is now so great because we can only see a loading spinner, when there is a lot of static content on the page we could show the user.
+While this setup is functional, it only displays a loading spinner, missing an opportunity to show static content on the page.

-This is where suspense comes in.
-With suspense we can show the static content while the dynamic content is being fetched.
+This is where React Suspense comes into play.
+With Suspense, we can display static content while dynamic content is being fetched, enhancing the user experience.

 ```tsx
 // app/dashboard/users/page.tsx